craftninja/random-maker/README.md

 ### How do you use this thing?

+* Fork, clone, cd into that project directory
 * Check out that script file.
-Change your type of thing and amounts to what you will.
+Change your "type of thing" and "amounts" to what you will.
-* pp will show you your random list.
+* `pp` will show you your random list within the class object.
 Feel free to run / "new up" mult times if you don't like the output.
 * Run the script:
   * in terminal, cd'ed into this project directory, `$ ruby scripts/random_maker.rb`
 * Play with it in IRB